How to Determine Septic System Capacity?

 Understanding Septic Tank Capacity

-To determine septic tank capacity, start by considering several critical factors that impact wastewater management.
+To determine septic system capacity, start by considering several critical factors that impact wastewater management.
 You'll want to ensure that your system remains compliant with regulations and functions well over time.

 1. Check Existing Documentation

 One of the first steps is to look for any existing documentation or records related to your septic system.
-This could include installation documents, permits, or maintenance records which typically outline the tank's size.
+This could include installation documents, permits, or maintenance records which typically outline the type of septic system, size of tank and dimensions of the septic bed.

 • These documents might be located: